term-llm

 • Expansion order is include first, then template variables (for example {{year}})

-Agent search order: user agents → local agents → built-in agents
+Agent search order: project-local agents (./term-llm-agents) → user agents (~/.config/term-llm/agents) → configured agents.search_paths → built-in agents